 Without a worry in the world, sleeping like a baby, deeply and soundly tends to dissipate as we get older.
 The natural, innate, rhythmic occurrence our mind-body requires to rejuvenate, can be challenging as we age.
-Slowly, taking a toll on the immune system, the digestive tract or our emotional/mental faculties.
+Slowly taking a toll on the immune system, the digestive tract and our emotional/mental faculties.
 Through Ayurveda’s lens, insomnia or restless sleep usually speaks of a vata imbalance.
 The dosha governing all movement in the body.
-When vata (air + ether) become excessive, the mind-body can begin to move rapidly.
+When vata (air + ether) dosha becomes excessive, the mind-body can begin to move rapidly.
 Manifesting as nervousness, anxiety, insomnia, and even constipation.

 Transitory rituals can be as simple as lighting a candle and permeating your space with an earthy scent.
 A grounding aroma like vetiver or lavender to signal the brain of an energy shift.
 Aromatically informing the mind-body bedtime is near.
 Or dimming the lights, turning off the television or computer, which softly supports the process of letting the eyes rest.
 Then there is a warm, nighttime soak in the heavy element of water.
 Which acts as a warm embrace on a cold night.
 Last by not least, is when the leaves begin to turn yellow, brewing a nightcap of spiced milk infused with nervine and sedative properties.